Posted on March 29th, 2009

 Sarah’s website was designed with you in mind.
 Because buying or selling a home involves much more than meets the eye, you’ll find information here on a wide range of topics relative to your move, as well as the Tucson community, local schools, and most important – homes for sale in Tucson.
 At any time, should you have a question or desire a more detailed explanation, please do not hesitate to contact Sarah by phone, (520) 404-0544 or e-mail firstname.lastname@example.org

 Buying or selling a home in today’s volatile real estate environment can be stressful and unpredictable.
-Having participated in over 300 transactions in her 14 year career, Sarah is consistently guided by a strong desire to help people during this important transition in their lives.
+Having participated in over 300 transactions throughout her Tucson real estate career, Sarah is consistently guided by a strong desire to help people during this important transition in their lives.
 As such, she custom tailors her services to her client’s individual needs (not a formulated package)- in order to minimize their stress level, personalize the process, and ensure that each of her clients Tucson real estate home purchase or sale is an overall successful and positive experience.
 While the internet is a viable resource in today’s complex real estate market, it can never take the place of exceptional, personalized service.
 This is the foundation of Sarah’s business practices, and a promise she makes to her valued clients.
 When considering buying or selling in the “Old Pueblo,” Sarah would be truly honored to be your Realtor during the process of your home sale or purchase and beyond.

 In addition to your primary residence, you may also be considering an investment purchase.
 You need an agent who has extensive knowledge and involvement in facilitating investment property purchases and sales- of which Sarah does.
 Please do not hesitate to contact Sarah anytime you have a question or a concern- even if it’s just a request for a good restaurant!
 Sarah’s business is built upon earning her client’s trust, and upon earning your trust and respect- creating a referral based business.
 Therefore, she does everything in her power to make sure that your Tucson home sale or purchase is smooth and hassle free.
 Sarah guarantees that you will be 100% satisfied with her services, and the value that she brings to your home buying or selling experience.